Colosseum

 Forum and Palatine access is usually flexible within a set validity period, but the Colosseum entry itself is strictly timed.

-Colosseum Ticket Types Explained
+Colosseum Entry Options Explained

-Standard Timed-Entry Ticket
+Standard Timed-Entry Admission

 • Reserved Colosseum entry time